 A. Take part in weekend Services

-Today the technology has evolved to the point where we can listen to God’s Word without even going to Church.
-But if you are concerned about your personal spiritual growth you can’t permit the Televangelist, the Radio Preacher or the Podcasting Pastor to substitute the local church Pastor because (apart from God) he is the person most likely to know the struggles affecting your spiritual growth and what you need to hear from God’s Word to overcome.
+Today technology has evolved to the point where we can listen to God’s Word without even going to Church.
+But if you are concerned about your personal spiritual growth you can’t permit the Televangelist, the Radio Preacher, or the Podcasting Pastor to substitute the local church Pastor because (apart from God) he is the person most likely to know the struggles affecting your spiritual growth and what you need to hear from God’s Word to overcome.

 B. Take part in a midweek Service

-We need to remain connected to God’s Word across the week because the stress factor often steals our spirituality which undermines the growth.
+We need to remain connected to God’s Word across the week because the stress factor often steals our spirituality which undermines our growth.
 Participating in a midweek service is one way we can stay connected to God’s Word constantly.
 The Church recognized this need many years ago and now almost every local church has a midweek service these days.
 Talk to your Pastor or the Small Group leader to learn more about the midweek services in your area

 C. Listen to God’s Word Online